-1. Create emphasis:
+1. Establish emphasis:

-Capitals and small capitals can be used to create a visual hierarchy.
+Capital and small capital letters help create a visual hierarchy.